-You know the old rhetorics, write what you know or don't know.
-I was taught to write about authentic perspectives outside my world of misogynoir.
+You know the old rhetoric we black people tell ourselves: write what you know/don't know, and the truth hurts.
+I was taught to write about authentic perspectives outside my world to see the caste of misogynoir.
+And you will read and be read The Black Mirror.

 They published a book, C.L.A.W.S., the prequel, at the age of 13.
 They have participated in organizations like the African American Policy Forum (AAPF) 2021 Young Scholars Program: Art, Activism, and Advocacy!, and Black Writers Collective, which taught them how to write authentically using intersectionality.
 They collaborated with a group, We Too Art!, and researched how art in predominantly black schools is taught and how black femme artists identify their craft.
 They also collaborated with Tamara D. Anderson in a multimodal project, “The Erasure of Black Women”, an article in Beautiful Experiments!
 Vol. 3, Issue 1.